 Most people with type 1 diabetes had to take control of their health care from a young age.
 Their disease made them be their own best nurse and health, advocate.
 Also, some of them might have seen a close person dies from the disease.

 There is diabetes assist dogs that are trained to alert people with diabetes of upcoming low blood sugar levels.
 So, don’t be surprised if your close one with diabetes is always accompanied by his dog.
-It might be one of this diabetes assist dogs.
+It might be one of these diabetes assist dogs.
 Also, it’s a great gift for anyone with this disease.

 One of the most common psychiatric disorders among people with diabetes is depression.
 It can even affect their blood glucose management.
 Therefore, show them your support and if necessary, help them seek professional help.